HASEL-UZH/PersonalAnalytics/documentation/RESEARCH.md

 ```bash
 npm run build:mac
 ```

+### Releasing PersonalAnalytics
+Note that we're using Electron Builder and Github Actions (see [docu]([url](https://www.electron.build/publish.html#recommended-github-releases-workflow))).

+- Increase the version number in `src/electron/package.json`
+- Create a _draft_ release in the repository under /releases (details)
+  - title: version number (format: `m.m.m`, e.g. 0.0.23)
+  - tag: prefix version number with with `v` (format: `vm.m.m`, e.g. v0.0.23)
+  - summarize release notes
+  - save as draft (!)
+- Push the commit to main (via PR)
+- Github action is automatically triggered, wait for successful completion
+- Manually download and test the release, and if all is good, publish it!
+- Releases are found under https://github.com/HASEL-UZH/PersonalAnalytics/releases

 ### Testing PersonalAnalytics
 PersonalAnalytics was tested on `Windows 11` and `macOS 14`.
 It might work on older versions as well.